ivaliullinbars/archive/README.md

   Regardless, installing a newer libarchive by hand will likely fix this issue.

 Please let us know if your operating system isn't working!
-It'll likely complain about a call called `stat` which varies wildly on different POSIX systems.
+It'll likely complain about a part of a structure in a syscall called `stat` which varies wildly on different POSIX systems.
 We just need to know what platform you're on and how we can install it ourselves to move forward.
 Thanks!

 ## Contributing